Simple kueh recipes

 Make your own kueh at home with U Stars Supermarket

-This festive season might not be quite the same without big Ramadan bazaars and their plethora of kueh and other goodies, but it’s now the perfect chance to put your kueh-making skills to the test.
-With their 24/7 outlets and ongoing deals on groceries, make a beeline to your nearest U Stars supermarkets to stock up on ingredients for your DIY kueh adventure.
+With Ramadan season now in full swing, now is the perfect chance to put your kueh-making skills to the test.
+With their 24/7 outlets and ongoing deals on groceries, make a beeline to your nearest U Stars supermarket to stock up on ingredients for your DIY kueh adventure.

 Image credit: U Stars